 b.
 12% contribution by the City of Edmonton directed to Alberta Urban Municipalities Association (AUMA) Defined Contribution Pension Plan.

 The City of Edmonton Members of Council will be provided with a transition allowance, upon the conclusion of their service, equal to three weeks salary for each year served, to a maximum of 36 weeks.
+If the transition allowance is paid out prior to (when the Revenue Canada change occurs), then it will be one-third tax free.
+If the transition allowance is paid out after , then it will be fully taxable.

 Members of Council are provided with parking permits for reserved stalls in City Hall, valued at $3,780.00 per year.
 Councillors' receive complimentary parking at Stanley Milner Library or Canada Place parkades, which they may or may not choose to use.
 They are also provided with complimentary permits for metered parking on City-owned property and restricted residential parking.